-- 24.3.1 Employees will prepare a proposal including the above information and any other terms relating to the reduction of their earned time.
+- Employees will prepare a proposal including the above information and any other terms relating to the reduction of their earned time.
 Employees will submit their proposal to their Coordinator and then to their Dean or Vice-President. - 24.3.2 The Coordinators will review the proposals and satisfy themselves that the proposed acquisitions will assist the College in meeting its mandate and will be exclusively used by the employees in performing their duties. - 24.3.3 The Deans or Vice-Presidents will review the proposal and satisfy themselves that the proposed acquisitions will assist the College in meeting its mandate and will be exclusively used by the employees in performing their duties.
 Approved proposals meeting these conditions will then be forwarded to financial services. - 24.3.4 Financial services shall initiate the acquisition after confirming the existence of sufficient available funding, including the earned time to be donated. - 24.3.5 A copy of the approved proposal shall be returned to the employee.

-name and seal of Capilano College to be affixed hereto in the presence of the Chairperson of the College Board and the Bursar, and the Union has caused these presents to be executed under the hands and seal of its proper officers duly authorized in that behalf, the day and year first above written.
-CAPILANO COLLEGE by: Linda Robertson Mark Vernon Chairperson, Capilano College Board VP, Finance and Administration THE CAPILANO COLLEGE FACULTY ASSOCIATION by: Leslie Baker Eduard Lavalle President, CCFA Chair, Bargaining Committee, CCFA THE POST SECONDARY EMPLOYERS' ASSOCIATION by
+seal of Capilano College to be affixed hereto in the presence of the Chairperson of the College Board and the Vice-President, Human Resources, and the Union has caused these presents to be executed under the hands and seal of its proper officers duly authorized in that behalf, the day and year first above written.
+CAPILANO COLLEGE by: "Mike Arbogast" "Linda Robertson" Chairperson, Capilano College Board VP, Human Resources THE CAPILANO COLLEGE FACULTY ASSOCIATION by: "John Wilson" "Nanci Delayen" President, CCFA Chair, Bargaining Committee, CCFA THE POST SECONDARY EMPLOYERS' ASSOCIATION by:

-IN WITNESS WHEREOF the Board of Capilano College has caused the
+IN WITNESS WHEREOF the Board of Capilano College has caused the name and